 The fix: Stop lying.
 Either speak the truth or say, "I'd rather not talk about that right now."

-When your kids share their feelings and vulnerabilities with you, they're sharing them with you.
-And it hurts their feelings when you share their secret confidences with your friends over a cup of coffee, so don't do it!
-And when you feel you must share a confidence with your ex, let your child know so that it's not done in secret.
+When your kids share their feelings and vulnerabilities with you, they're sharing them with you, and it hurts their feelings when you share their secret confidences with your friends over a cup of coffee, so don't do it!
+When you feel you must share a confidence with your ex, let your child know so that it's not done in secret.

 The fix: If you've done it recently, apologize.
-Moving forward, take your kids' confidences seriously and never share them lightly with people outside of your family (unless you're speaking with a counselor or therapist about a specific issue).
+Moving forward, take your kids' confidences seriously and never share them lightly with people outside of your family unless you're speaking with a counselor or therapist about a specific issue.

 This is absolutely taboo and a sure-fire way to lose your kids' respect.
 Instead, keep negative thoughts about your ex to yourself and live out the principle "if you can't say anything nice, say nothing at all."

-The fix: Again, if you've done this, apologize.
-And make a pact with yourself that you won't do it again.
+The fix: Again, if you've done this, apologize, and make a pact with yourself that you won't do it again.
 Growing up is hard enough; your kids don't need to know the details of how your ex has failed you.

 Finally, never act as though you really think your kids should be picking sides between you and your ex.

 The fix: Stop putting your kids in the middle and focus, instead, on what you can control -- your own actions.